Untitled 3rd book draft

-Miles had had a long day and was in no mood to argue with Mrs. White he accidentally woke up the boys, so he went into his bedroom.
+Miles had a long day and was in no mood to argue with Mrs. White if he accidentally woke up the boys, so he went into his bedroom.
 He entered the spacious room and turned on the 6 o’clock news.

-“Our top story tonight a beautify sociality Raven Prescott was executed by lethal injection today,” announced the anchorman.
+“Our top story tonight a beautiful sociality Raven Prescott was executed by lethal injection today,” announced the anchorman.
 “She was the daughter of David Prescott a prominent plastic surgeon.
 Ten years ago she was found in the family vacation home in Virginia with the murder weapon in still in her hand sleeping beside her dead mother’s body.
 She claim that she was framed but she failed to convince the jury.
 We’ll be right back.”
 And the news went to a commercial.

 Maxine entered the bedroom.
 She noticed Miles was just sitting and staring at the TV.